 Each time students re-read material, processing becomes easier.
 Words and sentences that required attention on first reading now flow automatically.
 This increasing fluency creates a compelling sense of learning.
 Students feel they're mastering the material because it feels increasingly comfortable.

-Research by Jeffrey Karpicke and colleagues has demonstrated that re-reading produces minimal learning benefits compared to retrieval practice, despite students' preferences for re-reading and their beliefs that it works well.
-In one study, students who re-read material predicted they would remember 50% more than students who engaged in retrieval practice.
-The actual results showed the opposite: retrieval practice dramatically outperformed re-reading.
+Research by Jeffrey Karpicke and colleagues has demonstrated that re-reading produces minimal learning benefits compared to retrieval practise, despite students' preferences for re-reading and their beliefs that it works well.
+In one study, students who re-read material predicted they would remember 50% more than students who engaged in retrieval practise.
+The actual results showed the opposite: retrieval practise dramatically outperformed re-reading.

 The fluency generated by re-reading represents recognition, not recall.
 Students can recognise material as familiar when they see it again, but this recognition doesn't translate to the ability to produce information from memory when cues are absent.
 Yet it's recall, not recognition, that most assessments require.